 Critical pedagogy begins from a different set of assumptions rooted in the neo-Marxian literature on critical theory commonly associated with the Frankfurt School.
 Here, the critical learner is someone who is empowered and motivated to seek justice and emancipation.
-Critical pedagogy regards the claims that students make in response to social justice issues not as propositions to be assessed for their truth value, but as expressions of power that function to re-inscribe and perpetuate social inequalities.
+Critical pedagogy regards the claims that students make in response to social-justice issues not as propositions to be assessed for their truth value, but as expressions of power that function to re-inscribe and perpetuate social inequalities.
 Its mission is to teach students ways of identifying and mapping how power shapes our understandings of the world.
 This is the first step toward resisting and transforming social injustices.
-By interrogating the politics of knowledge production, this tradition also calls into question the uses of the accepted critical thinking toolkit to determine epistemic adequacy.
-To extend Audre Lorde’s classic metaphor, the tools of the critical thinking tradition (for example, validity, soundness, conceptual clarity) cannot dismantle the master’s house: they can temporarily beat the master at his own game, but they can never bring about any enduring structural change (Lorde 1984, 112).
-They fail because the critical thinker’s toolkit is commonly invoked in particular settings, at particular times to reassert power: Those fluent with the tools often use them to restore an order that assures their comfort.
+By interrogating the politics of knowledge-production, this tradition also calls into question the uses of the accepted critical-thinking toolkit to determine epistemic adequacy.
+To extend Audre Lorde’s classic metaphor, the tools of the critical-thinking tradition (for example, validity, soundness, conceptual clarity) cannot dismantle the master’s house: they can temporarily beat the master at his own game, but they can never bring about any enduring structural change (Lorde 1984, 112).
+They fail because the critical thinker’s toolkit is commonly invoked in particular settings, at particular times to reassert power: Those adept with the tools often use them to restore an order that assures their comfort.
 They can be habitually invoked to defend our epistemic home terrains.

-The line between these traditions is not hard and fast and I concede that there are times when these traditions can work well together to navigate difficult questions.
-But, I’m adamant that philosophical engagements on issues of social justice must simultaneously track the production of knowledge and ignorance.
-Teaching social justice issues requires an attentiveness, not only to the ways students take up course content, but also to the strategies they use to resist it.
+The line between these traditions is not hard and fast, and I concede that there are times when these traditions can work well together to navigate difficult questions.
+But I’m adamant that philosophical engagements on issues of social justice must simultaneously track the production of knowledge and ignorance.
+Teaching social-justice issues requires an attentiveness not only to the ways students take up course content, but also to the strategies they use to resist it.
 I neither want to encourage nor silence student resistance.
 I want to make its operations visible by tracking the movements on the unlevel knowing field.

-So, what happens when we treat privilege-preserving epistemic pushback as an expression of healthy skepticism?
+So what happens when we treat privilege-preserving epistemic pushback as an expression of healthy skepticism?
 We can’t track its movements.
 Students routinely justify their resistance by explaining that they are “playing devil’s advocate” or that their responses should be taken in the spirit of the healthy skepticism that philosophers are encouraged to adopt as part of our disciplinary best practices.
 I think this is inaccurate: there is a difference between a lack of agreement and a lack of understanding.
 The resistance captured by my opening examples is not motivated by a belief that certainty is impossible, or that, as a matter of practice, we must suspend judgment on questions of social justice.
 What’s troubling here is not that students enjoy playing the skeptic in philosophy classes.
 They most certainly do.
 What’s worrisome is that members of dominant groups become habitually skeptical during conversations that threaten our epistemic home terrain.
-As Gaile Pohlhaus insightfully remarked, “I have seen white students who balked at Descartes’ skepticism (and had great trouble understanding how and why anyone would doubt in that way) become perfect Cartesians when it comes to talking about race.”<6>
+As Gaile Pohlhaus insightfully remarked, “I have seen white students who balked at Descartes’ skepticism (and had great trouble understanding how and why anyone would doubt in that way) become perfect Cartesians when it comes to talking about race” (cite source; see also Pohlhaus 2014).